-If your pet is sleeping outside, this is a must.
+If your pet is sleeping outside, this is even more essential.
 Take a look at our kennel guide to ensure you’re making the right choice when it comes to buying a dog house and fill it with plenty of warm blankets and cushions or a special dog mattress.
-Our Top 10 Winter Products guide will help you with some recommendations.
-To keep your dog’s spirits up, put them to bed with some of their favourite toys—it’s what we would want to stay happy, after all.
+Our Top 10 Winter Products guide will help you with some bedding recommendations.

 For indoor pets, a nice cosy place that isn’t in a draft is perfect.
 Look at getting them a nice comfortable and roomy bed for those chilly winter nights.
 A corner is great for staying warm, and cats will love a bit of height for their night spot.

 Winter doesn’t have to be a cold and miserable season.
-In fact, if you go to the effort to engage with your pets more, you’ll find that you can help each other to feel more energised and less ‘blue’ during the big freeze.
+In fact, if you go to the effort to keep your pet warm and happy through winter, you’ll find that you can help each other to feel more energised and less ‘blue’ during the big freeze.

 A pet insurance policy with Bow Wow Meow will help ensure you can always afford to give your pet the best treatment through winter and year round.